thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Intro_to_React.notes.md

          └───── Automatic change ────┘
 ```

-Two-way data binding works great, especially for smaller applications.
-With larger applications, it's common to run into a few problems.
+Two-way data binding works great, especially for smaller user interfaces.
+With larger user interfaces, it's common to run into a few problems.
 First, it can be difficult to prevent cycles where a change to one two-way data binding causes a second data binding to change which causes the first data binding to change again.
 Second, two-way data bindings are expensive in terms of CPU resources.
-Too many of them can negatively affect an application's perceived speed, especially on resource-constrained mobile devices.
+Too many of them can negatively affect a user interface's perceived speed, especially on resource-constrained mobile devices.

 React avoids these problems by only using **one-way** data binding.
-When building a component hierarchy, its state and presentation logic are combined to produce a user interface.
-Whenever the state changes, it's automatically recombined with the presentation logic and a new user interface is produced.
+When building a component hierarchy, its state and presentation are combined to produce a user interface.
+Whenever the state changes, it's automatically recombined with the presentation and a new user interface is produced.

-However, changes made to the user interface are *not* automatically propagated to the state.
+However, changes made to the presentation are *not* automatically propagated to the state.
 As a developer, you'll have to write this code yourself.
 Fortunately, explicitly defining how this happens in React is simple and gives more control over the state that needs updating.
-With some practice, you'll be building, maintaining, and optimizing complex user interfaces like a boss.
+With some practice, you'll be building, maintaining, and optimizing a sophisticated user interface like a boss.

 ```text
          ┌───── Automatic change ────┐